Find out who has a Requirement to Correct, when a correction must be made, and what the penalties are for non-compliance.

 - if by midnight on 30 September 2018 you notify your intention to make a disclosure via HMRC’s Worldwide Disclosure Facility (WDF) by registering via HMRC’s Digital Disclosure Service (DDS).
 You will not be liable to penalties for any failure to correct provided the disclosure process is completed fully and accurately within the 90 day time limit required by the WDF.
 No account will be taken of any extensions to the 90 day time limit (for example because the case is complex or a Non Statutory Clearance application is made) to the extent it reaches beyond 29 December 2018 when considering failure to correct penalties.
 Anyone wishing to register for the WDF by telephone must do so by 4pm on 28 September 2018.
 To make the position absolutely clear – anyone registering for the DDS on or before 30 September 2018 must supply all of the required information by 29 December 2018 at the latest (or in the limited number of cases where the HMRC acknowledgement letter issues after 30 September within the 90 day limit – see example 13A below)

 - on or before 30 September 2018 you email a completed form CDF1 to HMRC at email@example.com and inform HMRC that you wish to make a disclosure of deliberate behaviour involving offshore tax non-compliance via HMRC’s Contractual Disclosure Facility (CDF) process (see section on ‘owning up to tax fraud voluntarily’ in this guidance).
-If your request is agreed and you submit your outline disclosure within the 60 day time limit stipulated in the process you will not be liable to penalties for the failure to correct any issue detailed in the outline disclosure
+You must tell HMRC that your disclosure of deliberate behaviour involves offshore tax non-compliance by completing the appropriate box on form CDF1.
+If your request is agreed you should submit your outline disclosure within the 60 day time limit stipulated in the process and continue to fully comply with the CDF process you will not be liable to penalties for the failure to correct any issue detailed in the outline disclosure

-- if HMRC is already undertaking an enquiry into your affairs and on or before 30 September 2018 you inform the person conducting the enquiry that you wish to make a disclosure of offshore tax non-compliance and you then submit an outline disclosure to that person by 29 November 2018, you will not be liable to penalties for the failure to correct any issue detailed in the outline disclosure.
+- if HMRC is already undertaking any enquiry or intervention into your affairs and on or before 30 September 2018 you inform the person conducting the enquiry that you wish to make a disclosure of offshore tax non-compliance and you then submit an outline disclosure to that person by 29 November 2018, you will not be liable to penalties for the failure to correct any issue detailed in the outline disclosure provided you continue to fully co-operate with the enquiry to its conclusion.
 The outline disclosure must provide details of the offshore tax non-compliance you have committed; the years involved; a summary of how the non-compliance came about; the amounts of tax that you believe you owe and a summary of the records that are available to help you make your disclosure

 Example 13A – deadline when notification made close to 30 September